Pharmacists Language Proficiency Requirements – Canada

 Quebec – French Language Requirement

-In Quebec, French proficiency is mandatory.
-You may qualify by:
+In Quebec, French proficiency is mandatory for pharmacist licensure.

 -

-Completing at least 3 years of full-time education in French
+Completing at least three years of full-time education in French.

 -